madalinpopa/dreamcar/README.md

 4. MYSQL - Database
 5. Glasfish 4.1.2 - Application Server

-## What application does?
+## About

-Dream Car is a company which produces auto components.
+Dream Car is a fictive company that produces auto components.
 This is an internal application which should be used by different vendors to bid for Dream Car placed orders.

 Each vendor has an account and can see the orders placed by company.
 For one order, multiple vendors can bid.